-When I started layering for fall weather, I initially thought just piling on puffy layers to lock in warmth was key.
+When I started to layer for fall weather, I initially thought just piling on puffy layers to lock in warmth was key.
 Well, this works for comfort but style?
 Eh, no so much.
 I started looking at photos of myself and I resembled the Sta-Puff Marshmallow lady, adding 15 lbs to my frame by selecting unflattering layers.
 Here are a few of my tips to layer for fall the right way, maintaining your style while staying warm (during those darn freezing rain outdoor soccer games!).
-Shopko has a few fabulous new brands and styles added to their website, so I picked up a bunch at a bargain to put together the perfectly layered Fall outfit.

 Layer #1- Stay Warm & Dry

-Don’t neglect that initial layer that touches your skin- this is ultra important in keeping that warmth close to your core.
+Don’t neglect that initial layer that touches your skin- this is ultra important in keeping that warmth close to your core and learning to layer for fall.
 It shouldn’t be made of 100% cotton, which retains moisture and can make you feel colder.
 Choose merino wool, synthetic fabrics like polyester or silk.
 I love a blended tank top for fall temperatures- it doesn’t leave me too sweaty but slims, retains its shape and fits snugly.
-This tank from Shopko by NorthCrest is perfect– it hits at the top of your thighs so you can either tuck it in or keep loose.
+These Nikibiki tanks are perfect– they hit at the top of your thighs so you can either tuck it in or keep loose.

 Layer #2- Insulation

 Your second layer is where the insulation comes into play, and I like to make this my statement layer.
 I found this “#7” sweater at a thrift shop and it is made of merino wool, which offers ah-mazing warmth while staying soft and thin.
-Fleece also makes a great second layer for keeping you cozy, but is more bulky than wool.
-There are some cute plaid print button down options that are very lumberjack chic!
+Fleece also makes a great second layer for keeping you cozy and providing a warm layer for fall, but is more bulky than wool.
+There are some cute plaid options that are very lumberjack chic!

 Layer #3- Extra Accent + Extremity Insulation